Skip to content

 Veterans and their families are a valued and vital component of our campus community.
 We are constantly looking for ways to ease their transition to college and to provide a full range of services to help them adapt and succeed in their academic pursuits.

-The hub of activity for information and services for veterans is the Veterans Assistance Center, which includes tutoring, mentoring, financial aid, assistance with GI Bill applications, assistance with completing college, or simply a place to relax and unwind between classes.
-The center is located in the former Sweet Center at 406 Summit Avenue.
+The hub of activity for information and services for veterans is the Military and Veteran Services, which includes tutoring, mentoring, financial aid, assistance with GI Bill applications, or simply a place to relax and unwind between classes.
+For more information contact James Kumm, Executive Director for Veteran Programs, at email@example.com.

 SUCCESS IS IN YOUR HANDS

-Veterans Upward Bound is a free program for veterans who meet eligibility requirements.
+Veterans Upward Bound is a free program for veterans and their dependents who meet eligibility requirements.
 It is designed to motivate and assist veterans in developing skills necessary for acceptance to and success in a program of postsecondary education.

-The Office of Veterans Affairs assists veterans and their family members with certification of their Federal VA benefits and the State of Texas Hazlewood Act.
+The Veteran Benefits Certification Office assists veterans and their family members with certification of their Federal VA and State of Texas Hazlewood Act benefits.

 ARMY ROTC - COMMISSIONING SOURCE